Mohammadmd9776/Mohammadmd9776/README.md

 - 👋 Hi, I’m @Mohammadmd9776
-- 👀 I’m interested in Reactjs
+- 👀 I’m interested in Reactjs|Nextjs
-- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on Angular projects
+- 💞️ I’m looking to collaborate on React projects
 - 📫 How to reach me Mohammadmd9776@gmail.com

 <!---